nicolalandro/intersectionHandler/readme.md

 # Intersection handler

-simple centralized intersection observer and callback handler
+simple wrapper to centralize intersection observer and the handlers for every element observed

 usage: